pandas-dev/pandas/doc/source/user_guide/groupby.rst

   (``grouped.transform(lambda x: x.fillna(inplace=False))``).
 * (Optionally) operates on the entire group chunk.
 If this is supported, a fast path is used starting from the *second* chunk.

+.. deprecated:: 1.5.0
+    When using ``.transform`` on a grouped DataFrame and the transformation function returns a DataFrame, currently pandas does not align the result's index with the input's index.
+This behavior is deprecated and alignment will be performed in a future version of pandas.
+You can apply ``.to_numpy()`` to the result of the transformation function to avoid alignment.

 Similar to :ref:`groupby.aggregate.udfs`, the resulting dtype will reflect that of the transformation function.
 If the results from different groups have different dtypes, then